 On December 30, 2016, the Compensation Committee approved a form of Performance-Based Restricted Stock Unit Award Agreement (the "Performance-Based RSU Agreement"), to be used for performance-based RSUs granted to participants under the Amended and Restated Amicus Therapeutics, Inc. 2007 Equity Incentive Plan, including named executive officers.
-Awards under the form of Performance-Based RSU Agreement will vest based on the Company meeting specified performance criteria.
-Vesting of the RSUs is generally subject to the participant's continuous service with the Company through a specified date.
-As of December 31, 2016, there were no RSUs issued under the Performance-Based RSU Agreement.
+Certain awards under the form of Performance-Based RSU Agreement were granted in January 2017.
+The award includes 401,413 market performance-based restricted stock units ("MPRSUs") granted to executives.
+Vesting of these awards is contingent upon the Company meeting certain total shareholder return ("TSR") levels as compared to a select peer group over the next three years.
+The MPRSUs cliff vest at the end of the three-year period and have a maximum potential to vest at 200% (802,826 shares) based on TSR performance.
+The related share-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized straight-line over the vesting term